 It’s simple – a protected pet keeps everyone safer.

 Also, remember that, in the car, pets can be distracting.
 In fact, 31% of all car accidents involving pets occur when drivers are distracted by their animals.

 One last thing: Your pet should be riding in the back seat.
 We don’t allow children in the front seat due to the force of an airbag exploding – if that was your dog, they may survive the actual impact but the force of the airbag could be very harmful.

 Safe travels from Nicole and Maggie.

 [Note: I limited the scope of this post to harnesses, but crates are another option for vehicle travel.
-The CPS also had has tested crates, and the results can be seen on their website.
+The CPS also has tested car crates, and the results can be seen on their website.
 You might look into whether crating is a better option for you and your pet, and use their testing as a guide.]